Application Lifecycle Events Specification

 RudderStack lets you track various application lifecycle events across the mobile SDKs and get insights into app-related metrics like installs, opens, etc. This guide provides the details and semantic definitions of these events and the associated properties.

 To track the application lifecycle events on the Android platform using the Unity SDK, you need to perform some additional steps.
-For more information on these steps, refer to the Tracking application lifecycle events on the Android platform section.
+For more information on these steps, refer to the section.

 RudderStack automatically tracks the following application lifecycle events: